jpuritz/BIO_594_2022/Exercises/course_project/JAshey/Workflow.md

 - `--readFilesIn` - reading fastq files in
 - `--outFileNamePrefix` - naming the output files
 - `--outTmpDir` - name of temporary directory that STAR creates (will be removed by STAR after its finished)
-- `--outSAMtype` - type of SAM/BAM output (requesting unsorted and sorted BAM files)
+- `--outSAMtype` - type of SAM/BAM output (requesting unsorted and sorted BAM files).
+STAR is nice because it will just convert SAM to BAM files itself
 - `--outStd` - file type where output information will be stored
-- `--quantMode` - type of quantification requested (TranscriptomeSAM means put SAM/BAM alignments in separate file)
 - `--twopassMode` - 2-pass mapping mode (Basic means all 1st pass junctions will be inserted into genome indices for 2nd pass)
 - `--twopass1readsN` - number of reads to process for 1st pass (-1 means map all reads in 1st pass)
 - `--outReadsUnmapped` - output of unmapped and partially mapped reads (Fastx indicates file type is a fasta/fastq file)